tksuoran/erhe/Readme.md

 The main raytrace backend is currently `embree`.
 Even the `embree` backend is incomplete, causing performance issues when creating larger scenes.

-Currently erhe (editor) uses raytrace for mouse picking models from 3D viewports.
+Currently, erhe (editor) uses raytrace for mouse picking models from 3D viewports.
 If raytrace backend is set to `none`, mouse picking uses an alternative path, using GPU to render ID buffer and reading this back to the CPU.